chime-experiment/coco/docs/endpoint.rst

         path : `str`
             Path to state field to check.
         type : `str`
-            (optional) The type of the state field to check.
-(Should be parseable by `pydoc.locate`.)
+            The type of the state field to check.
+(Should be parseable by `pydoc.locate`.) value : type specified above
-            Only required if value is specified.
-        value : type specified above
             (optional) Require the state field have this value.
-            If not specified, just check it exists.
+            If not specified, just check path exists with correct type.